wrench-project/wrench/doc/getting_started.md

   (`wrench::ComputeService`) – jobs can then be submitted to these services.
 - A Workflow Management System (`wrench::WMS`) is instantiated (in this case the `SimpleWMS`) with a reference to a workflow object (`wrench::Workflow`) and a scheduler (`wrench::Scheduler`).
-The scheduler implements the decision-making algorithms inside the WMS, and are modularized (so that the same WMS implementation can be iniated with various decision-making algorithms in different simulations).
-The source codes for the schedulers, which is of interest to "Developers" (i.e., those users who use the WRENCH Developer API) is in directory `examples/scheduler`.
+The scheduler implements the decision-making algorithms inside the WMS.
+These algorithms are modularized (so that the same WMS implementation can be iniated with various decision-making algorithms in different simulations).
+The source codes for the schedulers, which is of interest to "Developers" (i.e., those users who use the WRENCH Developer API), is in directory `examples/scheduler`.
 - A file registry (`wrench::FileRegistryService`), a.k.a. a file replica catalog, which keeps track of files stored in different storage services, is deployed on a host.
 - Workflow input files are staged on the storage service